-For some reason, one family’s wartime journey stood out to me.
-The story of their pain—and their loss—eventually led me to a small family cemetery in rural North Carolina.
+But for some reason, one family’s wartime journey stood out to me.
+The story of their pain—and their loss—eventually led me to an old family cemetery in rural North Carolina.

 But I’m getting ahead of myself.
 That is the end of the story—not the beginning.